An0401na/Baedal_Moa/README.md

 ## Progress

-DB 연결 성공
+DB connect success

-다음 과제 :
+next :
-req가 들어오면 res로 json 객체 보내기
+When the client sends a request, the server sends a json object.